Competitive balance in the UEFA Champions League group stage: Novel measures show no evidence of decline: Introduction

+The first is a standard ex ante competitive balance measure, which evaluates the strengths of the participating teams based on past performance.
+While UEFA has an official indicator of team strength called UEFA club coefficient, used for seeding in the UEFA Champions League \citep{Csato2020a}, there is a more accurate measure of team strength called Football Club Elo Ratings \citep{Csato2024c}.
+Using Elo ratings instead of UEFA club coefficients has the additional advantage that our ex ante competitive balance measure will have a probabilistic interpretation.

+The second indicator, called dynamic concentration, is based on the idea of \citet{Groot2008} to measure the ranking turnover between two seasons of a league by Kendall's $\tau$ coefficient.
+This method is adopted to compare an ex ante ranking to the ex post ranking in the groups within the same season.
+Hence, our measure essentially applies a standard interpretation of between-season competitive balance to one season.
+The motivation is that the rules of the UEFA Champions League group stage have not created powerful incentives to increase the number of points once the final rank of a team has become fixed \citep{CsatoMolontayPinter2024, Guyon2022a}.

-Based on the above arguments, two indices of ex ante and four indices of ex post competitive balance will be constructed in order to implement a proper sensitivity analysis.
-In contrast to previous results, we find no evidence for any decline in the competitive balance of the UEFA Champions League group stage between the 2003/04 and 2023/24 seasons.
-Consequently, if UEFA has chosen the barely used incomplete round-robin design of the UEFA Champions League with its inherent risks \citep{DevriesereCsatoGoossens2024} because of the worsening trend in competitive balance, the decision-makers might have been misled.
+Based on these indices, we find no evidence of any decline in the competitive balance of the UEFA Champions League group stage between the 2003/04 and 2023/24 seasons.
+Therefore, if UEFA has chosen the barely used incomplete round-robin design of the UEFA Champions League with its inherent challenges and risks \citep{CsatoDevriesereGoossensGyimesiLambersSpieksma2025} because of the worsening trend in competitive balance, the decision-makers might have been misled.

+Naturally, the proposed indicators may have their own disadvantages and shortcomings, and we do not claim that they should be preferred to existing indices.
+However, it would be unreasonable to dismiss them for the sake of the standard measures of competitive balance as ``\emph{there are no easy formulas for competitive balance success}'' \citep[p.~120]{Zimbalist2002}.

-The paper has the following structure.
-Our measures of competitive balance are introduced in Section~\ref{Sec3} together with a description of the underlying data.
-Section~\ref{Sec4} provides and discusses the results, while Section~\ref{Sec5} offers concluding remarks.
+We think it is the responsibility of the academic community to consider as many measures as possible, which will be done in the following structure.
+Section~\ref{Sec2} provides a concise literature review on measuring competitive balance.
+Section~\ref{Sec3} summarises some possible limitations of previous studies.
+Our measures of competitive balance are introduced in Section~\ref{Sec4} together with a description of the underlying data.
+Section~\ref{Sec5} provides the results and Section~\ref{Sec6} discusses them.
+Finally, Section~\ref{Sec7} offers concluding remarks.